Readmission – Dismissed

-If you seek readmission to the College of Liberal Arts and Sciences after being dismissed from the University of Florida, you must apply by the deadline according to the university calendar.
-The College of Liberal Arts and Sciences usually does not readmit students with more than 20 deficit points; students who have been dismissed and have subsequently earned an AA degree at another institution; or, students who have been dismissed after having already been readmitted once; therefore, you may need to consider other academic options.
-If you do have between 15-20 deficit points, your application will be reviewed by advisorthe CLAS readmission committee.
-Upon review of your application, you may be invited to meet with a readmission advisor to discuss your academic plan.
+If you seek readmission to the College of Liberal Arts and Sciences (CLAS) after being dismissed from the University of Florida, you must apply by the deadline according to the university calendar.
+CLAS usually does not readmit students with more than 20 deficit points, students who have been dismissed and have subsequently earned an AA degree at another institution, or students who have been dismissed after having already been readmitted once.
+Therefore you may need to consider other academic options if you fall into any of the above categories If you do have between 15-20 deficit points, your application will be reviewed by the CLAS R Readmission Committee.
+Upon review of your application, you may be asked to meet with a readmission advisor to discuss your academic plan.
 During this interview, your advisor will develop a readmission contract with you that will specify GPA and course requirements.
-The contract will be reviewed by the Director of the Advising Center for approval.
+The contract will be reviewed by the CLAS Readmission Committee for approval.
 If approved, you will be monitored each semester you are under contract.
 Students must meet all contract conditions to be eligible to continue in the College of Liberal Arts and Sciences.

 Other Academic Options

 Since the College of Liberal Arts and Sciences seldom readmits students with more than 20 deficit points or students who have been dismissed for the second time, students often must consider other academic alternatives.
 These alternatives include:

 - Apply for readmission to another college at the University of Florida.
 Please consult the college to which you seek readmission prior to applying to discuss your options.